 What is the cost of painful intercourse treatment in Dubai?

 The cost of painful intercourse treatment with King’s is determined upon consultation with our board-certified aesthetic gynaecologist.
 This also depends on the nature of the patient’s needs, and the amount of injectable units used.

 Get in Touch

 At Aesthetics by Kings College Hospital Dubai, we have the leading aesthetic gynecologists in the region.
 Our medical experts are European trained and board-certified and focus on the safety and care of every patient in a compassionate environment with state-of-the-art facilities.
-To book a free consultation, get in touch using the contact details given, and one of our patient-care staff will book an appointment for you.
+To book a consultation, get in touch using the contact details given, and one of our patient-care staff will book an appointment for you.